noto-rious/noto-rious/README.md

 <h2>Notorious</h2>

 > Howdy, most people call me "Noto".
-However, you can call me what you want just don't call me late for dinner.
 I mostly dabble in automation software development, so thats mostly what you can expect to find here.
 I'm still in the process of learning new things but I have been coding since the 90's. :sunglasses: #hungerneverdies

 <h2>Languages</h2>